What are the benefits of buying a used RV?

 And because a used RV is so much less expensive than a new one, your dollar's going to go much farther.
 You may be able to afford a range of amenities in a used RV that your budget might not allow in a new one.
 An important step in any used RV buying guide is checking the valuation of the RV through a site that lets you research RV models, specifications, and prices.

 Renting an RV before buying

 Renting is a great idea before buying your first RV.
-Consider renting one for the weekend if you want to find out how well a specific RV floor plan works for you, whether the sleeping accommodations are comfortable, or how easy it is to set up.
+Consider renting one for the weekend if you want to find out how well a specific RV floor plan works for you, how many people can comfortably fit in the RV, whether the sleeping accommodations are comfortable, or how easy it is to set up.
 Learn more about RV rental insurance.